aitomatic/openssa/README.md

 We welcome contributions from the community!

 - Join the discussion on our [Community Forum](https://github.com/aitomatic/openssa/discussions)
-- Submit pull requests for bug fixes, enhancements, or new features
+- Submit pull requests for bug fixes, enhancements, or new features.

-For more information, see our [Contribution Guide](CONTRIBUTING.md).
+For detailed guidelines, refer to our [Contribution Guide](CONTRIBUTING.md).